Alinasaghir/Basic-Object-Detection-with-YOLOv8/readme.md

 # 🖼️ YOLOv8 Object Detection Project

-This is a basic introductory computer vision project where a built-in **YOLOv8** model was trained on a custom dataset to detect common objects such as persons, bicycles, and cars.
+This is a basic introductory computer vision project where we used a built-in **YOLOv8** model to detect common objects such as persons, bicycles, and cars.
 The project demonstrates real-time and accurate object detection using state-of-the-art deep learning techniques.

 ---

 ## 🚀 Features

-- **Custom Dataset Training**
-  Trained YOLOv8 on user-provided images to recognize specific object classes.

 - **Real-Time Object Detection**
   Capable of detecting objects like persons, bicycles, and cars instantly in test images.